yogsototh/yblog/content/Scratch/fr/blog/Haskell-Tutorials--a-tutorial.md

 <div class="intro">

-%tldr My hints on how to make great documentation for Haskell libs.
+%tldr Some hints on how to make great documentation for Haskell libraries.

-**Step-by-step tutorial/Guides**:

 1. Create a `Tutorial` module containing nothing except documentation.
 2. Mention the `Tutorial` module in your `cabal` description
 2. Use `doctest` to check your documentation is up to date
-3. For more complex real world examples, link to the test source.
+3. For more complex real world examples, link to the source of some test.

-**Examples**:

-1. Use `doctest`
-2. Use some `CI`

-**Generated API Documentation**:

-1. Use haddock comments

 </div>

+Great documentation make a big difference.
-Great documentation could make the difference between people using your lib with happiness and people not using your lib at all.
+A bad documentation could simply make people not using your lib.

+My friend was learning Haskell.
+To start he tried a Haskell library to make a small application.
+The documentation was deprecated to the point he wasn't able to make a basic example work.
+How do you believe he felt?
+What does he thought about Haskell in general?

+So here are my hint on how to make a great documentation in Haskell.

 Documentation can take many different form.